twalt007/lfz-dev/WINDOWS_INSTRUCTIONS.md

 ## Setting Up the Environment

-1. Open **Cmder** and copy in the following command.
+1. Open **Cmder**.
+If you receive a warning about **ConEmu**, then click **Unblock and Continue**.
+2. Paste the following command into **Cmder**.
 You can right-click the Cmder prompt to paste it in.
 Then press `Enter`.
     ```bash
     sudo bash $(echo $(wslpath $(cmd.exe /C "echo %USERPROFILE%\Desktop\lfz-dev\__env__\windows\install.bash")) | tr -d '\r')
     ```
-2. If you are prompted for a password, then type `lfz` and press `Enter`. **Note:** When you type this password, there will be no visual indication that anything is happening.
+3. If you are prompted for a password, then type `lfz` and press `Enter`. **Note:** When you type this password, there will be no visual indication that anything is happening.
 This is normal.
-3. Good job!
+4. Good job!
 You can take a break, 'cause this may take a while!
-4. Once installation is complete, close **Cmder**.
+5. Once installation is complete, close **Cmder**.

 ![Running the Windows installer](__env__/windows/screenshots/run-windows-installer.gif)